Greg Jarvis (musician): Synesthesia

 Jarvis has auditory-visual synesthesia which causes him to involuntarily and instantaneously perceive all sounds as abstract visual shapes surrounding him.
 In 2013 he founded the Canadian Synesthesia Association as a way of meeting other synethetes and raising awareness of synesthesia.

 Education

 Jarvis did summer studies under the octogenarian beat writer Bobbie Louise Hawkins at The Jack Kerouac School of Disembodied Poetics in Boulder, Colorado.

 He also completed a master of arts in higher education teaching for which his thesis focused on how the mind processes music, and he holds an Arts & Media MBA.

 Personal life

-Jarvis has traveled extensively, visiting over 100 countries across all seven continents.
-After summiting Mount Kilimanjaro at age 23, he traveled through Malawi where a local in a mud hut village requested he name a newborn infant.
-He chose names of popular culture characters that represented the villagers' values, selecting Fonzy (charisma, mechanical skills, cool) and Kermit (compassion, wisdom, leadership).
-In 2015 Fonzy Kermit Mwangomba named his first born son after his 'white father'.
-Following a return visit in 2017, Jarvis successfully raised funds for him to undertake mechanic studies, as per his wish and TV namesake.

 In 2010, Jarvis was chased by a group of protesters in West Papua New Guinea after photographing their activities.
 He was held and questioned by rebel soldiers from the Organisasi Papua Merdeka and played a ukulele to demonstrate he was a musician, not a foreign spy.

-Jarvis crossed the Atlantic Ocean as a lone passenger on a working cargo freighter in 2013, intending to complete the mixing of the Flowers Of Hell's ‘Symphony No.1’ at sea.